d4tagirl/d4tagirl.com/_source/rstudio-conf-diversity-scholarships-for-the-worth/2018-08-16-rstudio-conf-diversity-scholarships-for-the-worth.Rmd

 # The application

-By the time to apply for the scholarship, I was going through an _"I won't lose anything if I try"_ face that led me to apply to all of the R conferences that I could, even when I wasn't having any positive responses.
-It was pretty obvious to me that they could use the money to finance 3 or 4 people from around, instead of only me: greater impact!
+By the time to apply for the scholarship, I was going through an _"I won't lose anything if I try"_ phase that led me to apply to all of the R conferences that I could, even when I wasn't having any positive responses.
+It was pretty obvious to me that they could use the money to finance 3 or 4 people from around, instead of only me having greater impact!
 And I was at peace with that.
 But I wanted to know what it felt like to _live_ the R community in person, a community I was being a part of for more than a year by then.
 So I tried one more time.

 I know it is hard to express all your excitement and how you expect to impact your community with what you'll learn in a couple of sentences...
 Just in case you are looking for inspiration, you can check my application out!